mtricht/poe-rgb-keyboard/README.md

 **UPDATE**

 I have confirmed with GGG through email that this is allowed (for now) under the current ToS.
 Sadly, reading pixels is a pretty bad method of getting values out of a game.
-As soon as a tooltip or steam notification or anything popups, things get funky real fast.
+As soon as a tooltip or steam notification or anything pops up, things can get funky real fast.

 For this reason I will not be developing this any further.
 If you meet all the requirements bellow to run this, you can download it [here](https://github.com/swordbeta/poe-rgb-keyboard/releases).